inventree/inventree-docs/docs/extend/plugins/panel.md

 The url consists of a full path plugin:plugin-name:url-name.
 The plugin-name is the SLUG that was defined in the plugin code.
 Then just a reload.

-The button is defined  withe class="btn btn-info" This is an InvenTree button.
+The button is defined  withe class="btn btn-info" This is an InvenTree predefined button.
 There a are lots of others available.
+Here are some examples of available colors:

+{% with id="panels", url="plugin/buttons.png", description="Button examples" %} {% include "img.html" %} {% endwith %}

-Please have a look at the css files.
+Please have a look at the css files for more options.
 The last line renders the value that was defined in the plugin.

 Just give it a try: Each time you press the button, the value will be increased.